ronna-s/go-ood/README2.md

 This workshop is meant to give you the tools to make better design choices.

 #### The C++/Java School of OO
-It is important to know that in common OOP languages:
+It is important to understand that in common OOP languages:
 - Objects are instances of a class because only classes can define methods (that's how we support messaging).
 - Classes have constructor methods that allow for safe instantiation of objects.
 - Classes can inherit methods and fields from other classes as well as override them and sometimes overload them (we will get to that later).